 Dark and light.
 Polar opposites, yet we can’t have one without the other.

-We often would make-up lively stories about the various opposites portrayed; leading to interesting tales!
-(I love, wordless books for young children.
+We often would make-up lively stories about the various opposites portrayed—leading to interesting tales!
+(I love wordless books for young children.
 They invite imaginative thinking.)
-Light and dark were illustrated in the expected way – with the lights on (a lamp) and the lights off.
+Light and dark were illustrated in an expected way: with a lamp “on” and “off.”

 I don’t recall that dark and light were depicted beyond the brightness of bulbs; it would be hard to sketch light and dark as a way to describe life circumstances!

 Our story starts off in the dark.
-Well, sort of.
+Well, sort of—it did take place in the evening.
 There is probably some light as the disciples gathered with Jesus in the Upper Room to share the Passover meal; the one that we call the “Last Supper.”

 “Really?”
 (Can you imagine the incredulous tone of voice that Jesus uses?)
 “Really?
 You’ll lay down your life for me?
 The truth is that before the rooster crows, you’ll deny me three times.”
 John 13:38